WintonCentre/predict-v21-test/README.md

 We use test.check and clojure.spec to get good coverage of the parameter space.
 Clojure.spec is used to make the parameters conform to their valid ranges.
-Test.check uses an algorithm that creates a tree of random parameter sets - the simplest (usually lowest) parameter values appear more often at the root of the tree, and as --n-- grows, so the more complex (larger) parameters are chosen.
+Test.check uses an algorithm that creates a tree of random parameter sets - the simplest (usually lowest) parameter values appear more often at the root of the tree, and as -n- grows, so the more complex (larger) parameters are chosen.
 If an error occurs, the algorithm uses this tree to determine the simplest (lowest) set of parameters which still exhibit the error.
 This can be useful in identifying the cause of the error by isolating a single input parameter that triggers it.